cloudmesh-community/fa19-516-158/project/report.md

 ```

-The output will be as follows
+The output will be as follows.

 ```
 ... version 2.4.3 ...
 Using Scala version 2.11.12 ...